Dutasteride and tamsulosin (Oral)

 Other Medical Problems

-- Allergy to sulfa drugs (such as sulfamethoxazole, sulfasalazine, sulfasoxazole, Azulfidine®, Bactrim®, or Septra®)—Increased allergic reaction in patients with this condition.
+- Allergy to sulfa drugs (eg, sulfamethoxazole, sulfasalazine, sulfasoxazole, Azulfidine®, Bactrim®, or Septra®)—Increased allergic reaction in patients with this condition.

 - Hypotension (low blood pressure) or